 The pandemic years (2020 and 2021) were a stressful time for people in the U.S. and the wider world.
 Research from Storyful found that profanities rose by 41% on Facebook from 2019 to 2021 and by 27% on Twitter.

-Real-world events, from the George Floyd protests to the bitterly-contested 2020 election to the January 6th Capitol attack, caused huge public anger on social media, events that themselves changed the course of American history.
+Real-world events, from the George Floyd protests to the bitterly-contested 2020 election to the January 6th Capitol attack, caused huge public anger to unscramble on social media, events that themselves changed the course of American history.

 Have you ever wondered if some curse words are more popular in different parts of the country or whether some phrases have more prevalent uses on the East Coast than the West?
 After all, regional slang is common, and most states have their own vernacular.